Dog Care 101

 The one exception…

-My dominant dog is 100% tuned into me and my cues at all times — but she still gets a little “edgy” if the boy gets affection before she does.
 If he gets treats first… no problem.
 If he gets to go outside before her… no problem.
 But if I reach out to hug him first… she sometimes tries to push her way in for a hug at the same time.
 It’s a jealousy thing.

-TIP: What has worked best for us is to use the phrase “share.”
-Whenever I say, “Harley, you share,” she immediately takes a step back and waits her turn.
+Whenever I say, “Harley, you share hugs” she will immediately take a step back and wait her turn.
 At which point I say, “Good share!”
 They’re both really good at “sharing” (waiting their turn) when it comes to playing with toys, receiving affection, getting treats… just about anything!
 I’m SO glad that I started doing everything with them separately instead of always as a pair — from their very first days with us.
 I’m sure that’s why they both wait their turn for things so well now.
-(And as a bonus: they don’t have self-confidence issues or destructive behavior issues either!)
+(And as a bonus: they don’t have self-confidence issues or destructive behavior issues either.)

 The Takeaways